Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

    1. Verify the proof in `FullTreeHead.consistency`, if one is expected.
    2. Verify the signature in `TreeHead.signature`.
    3. Verify that the timestamp in `TreeHead` is sufficiently recent.
-      Additionally, verify that either the `TreeHead` is the same as the last one they saw, or that both the `timestamp` and `tree_size` fields are greater than before.
+      Additionally, verify that the `timestamp` and `tree_size` fields of the `TreeHead` are greater than or equal to what they were before.
    4. If third-party auditing is used, verify `auditor_tree_head` with the steps described in {{auditing}}.
 4. If the proof in `search` determined that a valid entry was found, check that